MCLeitao/Python-Exercises/README.md

 **Ex082**: Create a program that will read multiple numbers and put them in a list.
 After that, create two extra lists that will contain only the even values and the odd values entered, respectively.
 At the end, show the content of the three lists generated.

 **Ex083**: Create a program where the user types any expression using parentheses.
 Your application should analyse whether the expression passed is with open and closed parentheses in the correct order.

+## List (Part II)

+**Ex084**: Make a program that reads the names and weight of several people, keeping everything in a list.
+At the end, show: A) How many people were registered.
+B) A listing with the heaviest people.
+C) A listing with the lightest people.

+**Ex085**: Create a program where the user can enter seven numerical values and register them in a single list that keeps the odd and even values separate.
+At the end, show even and odd values in ascending order.

+**Ex086**: Create a program that creates a 3x3 dimension matrix and fills in values read from the keyboard.
+At the end, show the matrix on the screen, with the correct formatting.

+**Ex087**: Improve the previous exercise, showing at the end: A) The sum of all typed even values.
+B) The sum of the values in the  third column.
+C) The highest value of the second line.

+**Ex088**: Make a program that helps a PowerBall player to make guesses.
+The program will ask how many games will be generated and will raffle 6 numbers between 1 and 60 for each game, registering everything in a composite list.

+**Ex089**: Create a program that reads the name and two notes of several students and stores everything in a compound list.
+At the end, show a bulletin containing the average of each one and allow the user to show the grades of each student individually.